linode/docs/docs/email/postfix/email-with-postfix-dovecot-and-mysql.md

     >
     > If you are using a different SSL certificate, you should upload the certificate to the server and make a note of its location and the key's location.

-39. Open the SSL configuration file for editing by entering the following command.
+39. Open /etc/dovecot/conf.d/10-ssl.conf.

     {:.note}
     >
     > Click the link to see the final, complete version of <a href="/docs/assets/1241-dovecot_10-ssl.conf.txt" target="_blank">10-ssl.conf</a>.

-40. Verify that the `ssl_cert` setting has the path to your certificate, and that the `ssl_key` setting has the path to your key.
+40. Verify that the `ssl_cert` setting has the path to the certificate, and that the `ssl_key` setting has the path to the key.
 The default setting here uses Dovecot's built-in certificate, so you can leave this as-is if you are using the Dovecot certificate.
 You should update the paths if you are using a different certificate and key.

     {: .file-excerpt }
 	/etc/dovecot/conf.d/10-ssl.conf